Monk accused of sexual misconduct as #MeToo expands in China

 Xuecheng posted a statement on Wednesday under the monastery's name that decried the document as "forged materials, distorted facts and false accusations."
 Typical of Buddhist monks, Xuecheng took a vow of celibacy when entering monastic life.

-The park that surrounds the monastery had been closed due to "safety reasons," domestic media reported.
+The park that surrounds the monastery has been closed to visitors this week due to fear of landslides caused by bad weather, domestic media reported, even though Beijing has been in the midst of a sweltering heatwave.

+It's not the first time China's holy men have faced allegations of malfeasance.
+Shi Yongxin, abbot of the Shaolin Temple renowned for its fighting monks, was accused by subordinates in 2015 of keeping mistresses and embezzling monastery funds while he jet-setted around the world seeking sponsorship and real estate deals for the 1500-year old cradle of kung fu.

 Associated Press researcher Shanshan Wang in Beijing contributed to this report.